I’m Kirsten and welcome to my little corner of the internet. I’m a part-time blogger and full-time accounting graduate

 I love connecting with other creatives, so please don’t hesistate to reach out!

 About the Blog

 The Wandering Brunette came about after hours of rebranding my former hobby blog with a title that I don’t care to reminisce on.
 I started this blog in the summer of 2015, right before I stepped on a plane that left the country for 6 months.
 The name came naturally, not even from the idea that I spend all of my spare time traveling; the name stemmed from the fact that I can’t seem to put roots down in one place.
 However, I can’t spend all of my time pursuing my passion of travel, so that’s where my other hobbies come in: food and fashion.

 So what is my ultimate goal with this blog?

 I seek to provide young women with a unlimited source of inspiration to encourage them to chase their passions and follow their dreams.

-Shortened, I like to emphasize that I am proving inspiration for “an affordable lifestyle for the modern woman.”
+Shortened, I like to emphasize that I am proving inspiration for “an affordable lifestyle for the modern woman on the move.”
 I strive to produce the best content and content that my peers can take inspiration from.
 Nothing I cook is too difficult for those with limited kitchen experience, no outfits I put together are outrageously expensive for the average college budget, and most of the trips I take are weekend trips from my part-time job budget.

 If I encourage just one of you to try a recipe, put together a killer outfit for a job interview, or plan your next vacation, I’ve done my job.